Italian philosophy: Medieval

 Next to Aquinas ranks Bonaventure, perhaps the foremost Franciscan theologian of the 13th century, whose only real rival, in terms of immediate and ultimate influence, is the Scottish Duns Scotus.

 A disciple of Alexander of Hales and John of La Rochelle, Bonaventure was an Augustinian, rejecting much of the Aristotelianism incorporated by his contemporary Thomas Aquinas.
 While Siger of Brabant and Boetius of Dacia, defended an Aristotle tainted with Averroism and Thomas Aquinas tried to give the Philosopher a theologically acceptable interpretation, Bonaventure moved in completely different way.
 Aristotle for him was an authority who must be read critically and with eyes open.

 When in 1273 he gave his conferences on the Hexameron, he denounced the nefarious influence of Aristotle in Theology and undertook to expound what, according to him, Christian wisdom consisted in.
 This Christian wisdom that he intended to expound determined the sources of his knowledge; his choice was significant, since he turned more readily to Pseudo-Dionysius than to Aristotle.
 That is to say that he intended to construct a spiritual synthesis and not a rationally scientific work.
 In works such as Breviloquium or De triplici via, Bonaventure describes theology as wisdom (sapientia) rather than science (scientia) and considers its main task to be the achievement of spiritual perfection.

+Gregory of Rimini was the first scholastic writer to unite the Oxonian and Parisian traditions in 14th-century philosophy.
+His work had a lasting influence in the Late Middle Ages and Reformation.
+His rigorous Augustinian theology emphasizing radical grace and human sinfulness heavily influenced Martin Luther.
+Luther explicitly cited Gregory of Rimini during the Leipzig/Luther-Eck disputations as an ally against prevailing scholastic notions of human merit.